 - 450 grain: 2150 fps/4620 ft-lbs, SD .371 (Norma PH)

 The Jeff has an actual bore diameter of .423 inches which is larger than the .416.
-An advantage when solid bullets are used, since bore diameter and bullet weight are the prime factors in “knock out power” with solids.
+An advantage when solid bullets are used since bore diameter and bullet weight are the prime factors in “knock out power” with solids.

-The .404 enjoyed favor with colonial game wardens in Africa who culled elephant herds which were deforesting the landscape and damaging crops.
+The .404 enjoyed favor with colonial game wardens in Africa who culled elephant herds that were deforesting the landscape and damaging crops.
 They appreciated the Jeff’s lower recoil after firing dozens of rounds at a time.

-The .404 Jeffery almost disappeared, but has made a comeback in the last decade as hunters have rediscovered its manners and effectiveness.
+The .404 Jeffery almost disappeared but has made a comeback in the last decade as hunters have rediscovered its manners and effectiveness.
 Today, several companies offer production bolt-action rifles chambered for the cartridge and factory ammunition is again available in good quantities.
 This grizzled veteran deserves a place on any hunter’s gun rack.

 Here are factory ballistics for the Jeff: